Tuvalu–United States relations: Tuvalu's relations with Cuba

 Tuvalu recognises the government of Cuba and the government of Tuvalu has, since 2008, stated a desire for the U.S. to review its relationship with Cuba.
 The Deputy Prime Minister Vete Sakaio stated in his 2013 speech to the U.N. that “Tuvalu also fully supports the lifting of the embargos against Cuba.
 This will allow the Republic of Cuba to further consolidate and enhance its cooperation with Small Islands Developing States like Tuvalu.”

-Diplomatic missions

-Neither country has a resident ambassador.
-The United States ambassador to Fiji is accredited to Tuvalu.
-Tuvalu maintains a diplomatic presence in the United States through its Permanent Mission to the United Nations, in New York City; it is headed by Samuelu Laloniu (since 21 July 2017).